elringus/bootsharp/Samples/Minimal/README.md

-Minimal example on using Bootsharp in browser and node.
+Minimal example on using Bootsharp in browser, node, deno and bun.

 - Run `dotnet publish cs`;
-- Run `node node.mjs` to test node scenario;
+- Run `node main.mjs` to test in node;
-- Run an HTML server (eg, `npx serve`) and navigate to `/browser.html` to test browser scenario.
+- Run an HTML server (eg, `npx serve`) to test in browser.